Diabetic Kidney Disease: General management

 Acute drop in GFR or rise in urine albumin excretion

-Absence of diabetic retinopathy (DR) in type 1 diabetics (DKD is seen in absence of DR in as many as half of type 2 diabetic patients in small series)
+Absence of diabetic retinopathy (DR) in people with type 1 diabetes (DKD is seen in absence of DR in as many as half of people with type 2 diabetes in small series)

 >30% GFR drop in 2-3 months after renin-angiotensin-aldosterone system (RAAS) blockade